 2. Reduce & Prevent Stress

 For many people, high stress contributes to skin-picking.
 By limiting stress, a person can take action to indirectly reduce their desire to pick.
 Of course, reducing stress is a complicated and multifaceted quest, so people should focus on prevention as well as damage control.
-Prevention could include completing daily mindfulness, relaxation, and physical exercise.
+Prevention could include completing daily mindfulness, relaxation practices, and physical exercise.
 A person taking deep breaths to deal with current stress is performing damage control.
 Both methods are essential in reducing stress and diminishing picking behaviors.

 3. Understand Your Emotional Triggers